Are you considering buying a camper van but not sure if a 2wd or a 4wd is best for you?

 Getting the right oils and replacements parts tends to be easy and lower cost than 4×4 specialist parts.

 And when it comes to repairs that you can’t do yourself, you probably won’t need a specialist mechanic so can avoid hefty garage bills.

 Ground clearance | The ground clearance of a 2wd van compared to its 4×4 counterpart is often the same.

-The body on a some 4x4s have a lift to allow the axle to articulate more but the driving line is the same as standard.
+The body on a some 4x4s has a lift to allow the axle to articulate more but the driving line is the same as standard.

 Sometimes, it’s better because some 2wd vans don’t have a big diff on the back axle.

 So while some 4x4s do have better ground clearance, my point is don’t assume you have to own a 4×4 to have good ground clearance.

 Cons of 2 Wheel Drive Campers

 Off-road driving | For serious off-road driving enthusiasts, a 2-wheel drive camper just won’t be up to the job of a Land Rover or Land Cruiser.